djarredon/djarredon.github.io/README.md

 ## To Do
 1. Show source book for each spell
 2. Show total price of spellbook
+3. Separate cantrips from Rank 1 spells
+4. Include Rank 10 spells
-3. Refactor spell validation
+5. Refactor spell validation
-4. Set basic toggle for source book control
+6. Set basic toggle for source book control
-5. Hover over spells for more information
+7. Hover over spells for more information
-6. Look into creating witch spellbooks
+8. Look into creating witch spellbooks
-7. Set advanced toggle for source book control
+9. Set advanced toggle for source book control